 As a follow up to my SQL view for vendor yearly totals, here is something similar for customers.

 I have combined sales less credits/returns in one column, please take a look at the notes above the code (on lines 5 through 16 below) to see more details about the logic I am using.
-The code below will give you 2007 through 2012 calendar years as well as ‘life-to-date’ total sales.
+The code below will give you 2009 through 2014 (*updated on Jan 22, 2014) calendar years as well as ‘life-to-date’ total sales.
 You can add or remove years as needed following my example.

 For more Dynamics GP Receivables code, take a look at my Receivables SQL Views page.
 Or check out my GP Reports page for views in other modules and additional report writing and coding tips.